What Does it Take to Be an Optometrist?

 - Educate and counsel patients on contact lens care, visual hygiene, lighting arrangements and safety factors.

-When polled, Optometrists say the following skills are most frequently used in their jobs:
+Optometrists state the following job skills are important in their day-to-day work.

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.